coder-academy-students/rails-setup-for-windows/README.md

   Click on the Download button, download and install the package.

-02. Download the Devkit for the 2.0 and 2.1 version of RubyInstaller http://rubyinstaller.org/downloads.
+02. Download the **Devkit** for use with Ruby 2.0 and above (32bits version only - even if you have a 64bit computer): [http://rubyinstaller.org/downloads](http://rubyinstaller.org/downloads).

   Currently: `DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe`